People collaborating around a table — emotional and cognitive intelligence working together

 TalentSmart tested over 1 million people and found that EQ accounts for 58% of performance in all types of jobs.
 90% of top performers scored high in EQ, while 20% of bottom performers also had high IQ but low EQ.
 High IQ without EQ often manifests as technically brilliant but interpersonally difficult.

 Leadership is the clearest domain where EQ dominates.
-A 2004 meta-analysis by Cote and Miners found EQ predicted transformational leadership behavior independently of IQ.
+A 2004 meta-analysis found EQ predicted transformational leadership behavior independently of IQ.
 Teams with emotionally intelligent leaders show higher psychological safety, better communication, and less turnover.

 The real answer: both matter